ForDefault/nemo_copy_folder_content_list/README.md

 - Check that the scripts have the correct permissions and are located in `/home/$USER/.local/share/nemo/actions/`.
 - Restart Nemo using `nemo -q` to refresh its configuration.

-For further assistance, consider revisiting the installation steps or checking the permissions of the scripts.